-Dr. Strom's research interests span many areas of clinical epidemiology, but mainly focus on pharmacoepidemiology, the application of epidemiologic methods to the study of drug use and effects.
-He is best known as a founder of the field of pharmacoepidemiology, and a pioneer in using large automated databases for research.
+Dr. Strom was named a 2013 Career Distinguished Investigator for his “outstanding contributions to translational science from clinical use into public benefit and policy.”
+A nationally-recognized leader in clinical research training and clinical epidemiology, Dr. Strom focuses heavily on the field of pharmacoepidemiology, which is the application of epidemiologic methods to study drug use and effects in populations.
+He is known as a founder of the field of pharmacoepidemiology, and a pioneer in using large automated databases for research.

 Penn Medicine is one of the world's leading academic medical centers, dedicated to the related missions of medical education, biomedical research, and excellence in patient care.
 Penn Medicine consists of the Raymond and Ruth Perelman School of Medicine at the University of Pennsylvania (founded in 1765 as the nation's first medical school) and the University of Pennsylvania Health System, which together form a $5.3 billion enterprise.